HumanCellAtlas/metadata-schema/docs/schema_style_guide.md

         User-friendly: Minimum size selected

 ### Conditional required field attributes

+1. **example:** Directions for how to enter a valid value in the metadata field and/or an example valid value.
+This attribute is required for all fields except those that reference another schema and those for which providing an example might bias data contributors.
+The *example* value will appear in the metadata spreadsheet and be displayed in the Metadata Dictionary on the Data Portal.

+    Example:

+        "project_role": {
+            "description": "Primary role of the individual in the project.", "type": "string",
+            "example": "principal investigator",
+            ...
+        }

+    An *example* can be used for fields that are governed by an ontology, but the *example* should be the ontology term (text) not the ontology curie.

+    Example:

+        "organ": {
+            "description": "The organ that the biomaterial came from.
+Blood and connective tissue are considered organs.", "type": "object",
+            "example": "blood",
+            "$ref": "module/ontology/organ_ontology.json",
+            ...
+        }

+    An *example* should not be provided when:

+    - A field imports a core or module schema, *e.g.* the `donor_organism.medical_history`, because the fields contained in the core or module schema will have their own examples.
+    - An example for a field could bias data contributors, *e.g.* providing an example ID for a cell line in the `cell_line.biomaterial_id` field.

 1. **$ref:** The relative path to a core, module, or ontology schema which is imported by the metadata field.
 This attribute is required when a field imports a module, core, or ontology schema.
 The *$ref* value is not displayed to users outside of the JSON schema itself and should always be used with `"type": "object"`.